tendrilinc/omniauth-saml/README.md

   See http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf section 8.3 for
   other options.
 Note that the identity provider might not support all options.
   Optional.

+* `:use_post_binding` - Whether or not the auth_request should be submitted via POST rather than GET?
+Optional, default is false.

 ## Authors